 Spring 2023 saw a major landmark in efforts to conserve and protect six historic wall paintings in Parliament.
 Specialists and conservators collaborated to transform two paintings in a scheme in the Palace of Westminster’s East Corridor, including the arrival of brand-new glazing.
 Find out here how the team complete complex conservation projects in the Palace of Westminster, a UNESCO world heritage site.

-Parliament commissioned six paintings depicting scenes from Tudor history for East Corridor in 1908.
+In 1908, Parliament commissioned six paintings depicting scenes from Tudor history for the East Corridor.
 This location branches out from Central Lobby, the beating heart of the Palace of Westminster.
 It is therefore one of the busiest spaces in Parliament.

-The team conduct a survey of the Palace’s wall paintings every five years (described in our post about conserving works of art).
-In 2017, we found that two of the paintings in the East Corridor scheme had mould on their surfaces—an unfortunate hazard in an historic working building.
-The discovery necessitated immediate and substantial conservation work.
+The Heritage Collections team conduct a survey of the Palace’s wall paintings every five years (described in our post about conserving works of art).
+In 2017, we found that two of the paintings in the East Corridor scheme required treatment to the paintings surfaces.

 One of the paintings, Ernest Board’s ‘Latimer Preaching Before Edward IV, 1548’ (WOA 2591), could be treated in its fixed position in the Palace.
 The other, Frank O. Salisbury’s ‘Henry VIII and Catherine of Aragon before Papal Legates at the Blackfriars, 1529’ (WOA 2590) could be removed and was sent out to specialist conservators.
 It had been out of the Palace for five years before its return in March 2023.